jigmi/Penetration-Testing-scripts/README.md

 # Penetration Testing scripts
-Scripts I have made during my times practicing on boxes on platforms such as VHL and PWK OSCP.
+Scripts I have made during my times practicing on boxes on platforms such as VHL.